mauritssilvis/darts/java/README.md

 #### 3.1.2 Java was not installed or found

-While trying to build or execute `darts`, you may encounter the following errors:
+While building or executing `darts`, you may encounter the following errors:

 ```text
 JAVA_HOME is not set and no 'java' command could be found in your PATH.